 Vendor layout and stall space is subject to change for the Downtown Fargo Street Fair event (usually the 2nd week of the market)

-Stall space cannot be shared by another vendor.
+Stall space cannot be shared by another vendor unless approved by the Market Manager.
 Each vendor who wishes to sell at the market must join as a member and pay dues accordingly.

 All displays must be neat and tasteful.
 All properties of the vendor must be contained in the designated space.
 “Hawking” (calling attention to your products in a loud, repetitive manner) is discouraged and may be limited or restricted by the Market Manager.